-A few days ago I caught an interesting post from Katie Roof, VC / deal reporter for Bloomberg and overall highly-regarded tech journalist, who has been one of the several lately to comment on the embargo vs. exclusive problem in the PR / Media world:
+A few days (now years) ago I caught an interesting post from Katie Roof, VC / deal reporter for Bloomberg and overall highly-regarded tech journalist, who has been one of the several lately to comment on the embargo vs. exclusive problem in the PR / Media world.
+This post, shared below, sparked an internal discussion at FischTank PR, and resulted in this blog post which has now driven tens of thousands of web visitors to our website looking for insight:

 Certain PR agencies really bending the definition of the word “exclusive.”
 If you’re giving the same story to multiple news outlets it’s not an exclusive at all, regardless of whether the news outlets are generally direct competitors with each other— Katie Roof, vaccinated 💉 (@Katie_Roof) April 27, 2021

-I agree with Katie.
+I agree with Katie, and so does FischTank PR and our team of media relations practitioners.
 If a media outlet is told they have an exclusive, they should be the first and only one breaking the actual news.
 If multiple journalists and outlets are publishing similar news at the same time, that’s an embargo lifting.
+This is especially true within finance, climate tech and cleantech, healthcare and biotech, real estate and other non-consumer industries where first to publish can be everything.

 Often this works well, and prominent media outlets will publish their stories at the same time as trade, regional/local, bloggers, etc. As long as everyone knows the news was provided in advance to multiple journalists and outlets, then when that embargo time lifts, there should be no sad faces.